IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/00_igGrid_Updating_RowEditDialog.md

 There is validation integration in the row edit dialog.
 The validation is performed by reading the `validation` property for column settings.
 Validation messages are rendered inline in the row edit dialog when the end user types something which isn’t allowed.

-You can use the public API methods `startEdit` and `closeEdit` in order to open/close the row edit template.
+You can use the public API methods `startEdit` and `closeEdit` in order to open/close the row edit dialog.